 “You’re being called.”

+Isabella squinted her eyes and looked harder at the empty place.
+She felt the hairs on her nape rise.
 “She’s not there anymore.
 My goodness.
 I saw her.
 I heard her!
 But, she’s gone.
-Oh, my!
 There’s no place to hide.”

 Joseph Manning frowned and straightened.
 He looked closely at the area.
 He shook his head and placed the huge caliber weapon back into its hiding place.
-“They call this a Law.
-And I don’t want you touching it,” he placed the boards back over the weapon.
+“They call this a LAW.
+And I don’t want you touching it.”
+He placed the boards back over the weapon but remained quiet.

-He seated himself on the step and rested the weight of his forearms on his knees while Ava settled beside him.
+He seated himself on the step and rested the weight of his forearms on his knees while Isabella settled beside him.

 “You sure you saw someone?” he asked.

 “Oh yes, she was waving and yelling to get your attention.”

 What did she wear?”